datsoftlyngby/soft2019spring-ai/projects/project3/README.md

   - Splits: stratified, random, ...?
   - did you do ensemble learning like _bagging_, _boosting_?

-1. You should produce adequate metrics, and accompanying plots:

-  - Confusion matrix
-  - Accuracy/Precision/Recall
-  - ROC curve, Prec-Recall curve: ROC or P-R?
-Remember all that fuzz with balanced data sets...

 2. You should experiment with your training on:
    1. the data set, with labels as-is (balanced data)
    2. an _un_-balanced data set, e.g. remove 60% of the male cases..